jpswade/jpswade.github.io/_posts/2008-04-08-inveiscom-cn-domain-scam.md

   Today I received the following email from toby.yang@inveis.com&#8230;
 </p>

-[Note: If you also received this email, it&#8217;s spam, my advice is to delete it!]
+[Note: If you also received this email, it's spam, my advice is to delete it!]

 <!--more-->